 - Steady strength gains

-- Improved event execution
+- Improved event performance

 - Better recovery between sessions